 Same-day delivery is available on many tires, but unfortunately we can’t promise same-day installation.
 The tires will be delivered to the installer in the late afternoon, and many installers will already be booked with appointments for the day.
-We suggest that you call the installer after you place the order.
-Let them know that you selected same-day delivery, and that you’d like to schedule installation as soon as possible.
+We suggest you call the installer after you place the order.
+Let them know that you selected same-day delivery, and you’d like to schedule installation as soon as possible.

 There are three possible reasons why this can happen: